MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/project-management/create-forecast-models-for project-budgets.md

 [!include [banner](../includes/banner.md)]

 A project that is subject to budget control uses two types of budgets: the original budget and the remaining budget.
-When you create a project budget, you must specify the original and remaining budget forecast models that were created in the **Forecast models** page.
+When you create a project budget, you must specify the original and remaining budget forecast models that were created on the **Forecast models** page.
 Project budgets based on the specified models are created when you commit the project budget.

+> {!NOTE]
-**Note:** A forecast model that is used for budget control can’t have a submodel or be used as a submodel.
+> A forecast model that is used for budget control can’t have a submodel or be used as a submodel.

 1. Select **Project management and accounting** > **Setup** > **Forecasts**  > **Forecast models**.
 2. Select **New** to create a new forecast model, and then enter a **Model** ID number and a **Name** for the new model.